Early access is open — spots are limited. Check availability →

 How the U.S. Government Classified Everything

-While Dewey organized public libraries and Otlet dreamed of global networks, the Library of Congress was building its own classification system for the world's largest library.
-The Library of Congress Classification (LCC) divided knowledge into 21 main classes — broader and more granular than Dewey, designed for a research library with millions of volumes.
+While Dewey organized public libraries and Otlet dreamed of global networks, the Library of Congress was building its own system for the world's largest library.
+The Library of Congress Classification divided knowledge into 21 main classes — broader and more granular than Dewey, designed for a research library with millions of volumes, where medicine and engineering each deserved their own wing rather than sharing a shelf under general science.

-• The system was designed for depth: it could accommodate growth, new fields, and inter-disciplinary knowledge that didn't fit neatly into a 10-class grid
+The system was built for depth: it could accommodate new fields and interdisciplinary knowledge that didn't fit neatly into a 10-class grid.
+Today, LCC is the de facto standard for academic libraries across the United States and much of the world.

 Classification Is a Worldview